ietf-wg-dnsop/draft-ietf-dnsop-domain-verification-techniques/draft-ietf-dnsop-domain-verification-techniques.md

 Application Service Providers and intermediaries should use authenticated channels to convey instructions and random tokens to Users.
 Otherwise, an attacker in the middle could alter the instructions, potentially allowing the attacker to provision the service instead of the User.

-## DNS Spoofing
+## DNS Spoofing and DNSSEC Validation

 A domain owner SHOULD sign their DNS zone using DNSSEC {{RFC9364}} to protect Validation Records against DNS spoofing attacks, including from on-path attackers.

-Validators can partially defend against these attacks through performing DNS resolutions from multiple vantage points.

-DNS Spoofing attacks are easier in the case of persistent validation as the expected result is publically known.
-For example, absent DNSSEC this could allow an on-path attacker to bypass a revocation by continuing to return a record that the DNS Operator had removed from the zone.

-## DNSSEC Validation

 DNSSEC validation SHOULD be performed by Application Service Providers that verify Validation Records they have requested to be deployed.

 If no DNSSEC support is detected for the domain being validated, or if DNSSEC validation cannot be performed, Application Service Providers SHOULD attempt to query and confirm the Validation Record by matching responses from multiple DNS resolvers on unpredictable geographically diverse IP addresses to reduce an attacker's ability to complete a challenge by spoofing DNS.
 Alternatively, Application Service Providers MAY perform multiple queries spread out over a longer time period to reduce the chance of receiving spoofed DNS answers.

+DNS Spoofing attacks are easier in the case of persistent validation as the expected result is publically known.
+For example, absent DNSSEC this could allow an on-path attacker to bypass a revocation by continuing to return a record that the DNS Operator had removed from the zone.

 ## Application Usage Enumeration